preloader

 3. Persisting state

-We’re now going to persist some state within the PUT /cart/items operation that application must use to add new items into the cart.
-When sending a new item description (a productId, a quantity and a unit price), we’re going to add to this item to customer cart so that the status will be updaetd using the previous operation.
+We’re now going to persist some state within the PUT /cart/items operation that the application must use to add new items into the cart.
+When sending a new item description (a productId, a quantity and a unit price), we’re going to add this item to the customer cart so that the status will be updated using the previous operation.

 We can write the following Groovy script to do so: